 Art Review for Undergraduate Student Organizations

 All artwork for non-greek student organization products must be submitted and approved through an approval form.
-Artwork for greek organizations will be submitted to the Office of Greek Life through the Event Request Form on OrgSync.
+Artwork for greek organizations will be submitted to the Office of Greek Life through the Marketing and Promotion Approval Form in Bulldog Central.
 An authorized employee from Student Leadership and Involvement and/or Greek Life will provide written notice that artwork has been reviewed and approved by staff and the student organization adviser.
 The artwork and approval will also be sent to the Division of Marketing and Communication.

 Art Review for Graduate/Professional Student Organizations